Are Financial Advisors Worth the Cost?

 - Do I have a strong handle on my entire financial life?
 Retirement planning, college, estate planning, spending and cash flows, etc.?

-Think big picture when evaluating the benefits of a financial advisor
+Think big picture when evaluating the benefits of a money manager

 Building wealth takes time and commitment.
 It doesn’t necessarily make sense for every investor to work with a financial advisor.
 But many busy professionals just don’t have the time required to manage their financial life properly.